24 April 1996

-(a) control over essential facilities;
+(a) control over essential facilities; or

 (b) use of its position in the market.

-Competitive safeguards Back to Top
+1. Competitive safeguards Back to top

-1.1 Prevention of anti-competitive practices in
+1.1 Prevention of anti-competitive practices in telecommunications

 Appropriate measures shall be maintained for the purpose of preventing suppliers who, alone or together, are a major supplier from engaging in or continuing anti-competitive practices.

-The anti-competitive practices referred to above
+The anti-competitive practices referred to above shall include in particular:

-(a) engaging in anti-competitive
+(a) engaging in anti-competitive cross-subsidization;

 (b) using information obtained from competitors with anti-competitive results; and

 (c) not making available to other services suppliers on a timely basis technical information about essential facilities and commercially relevant information which are necessary for them to provide services.

 2. Interconnection Back to top

 2.2 Interconnection to be ensured

 Interconnection with a major supplier will be ensured at any technically feasible point in the network.
 Such interconnection is provided.

 (a) under non-discriminatory terms, conditions